the-turing-way/the-turing-way/chapters/reproducible_environments.md

 This chapter will describe how to capture, preserve and share computational environments along with code to ensure research is reproducible.

-## Why your computational environment (often kind of an afterthought) is actually really important for reproducibility.

 - Need a section on semantic versioning: https://semver.org.
 - As always prevention is better than a cure!
 If you can install the specific version at the time of running and not up date it.